openstack/swift/doc/source/api/temporary_url_middleware.rst

    into the future.

 -  The path.
 Starting with ``/v1/`` onwards and including a container name and object.
-In the example below, the path is ``/v1/my_account/container/object``.
+The path for prefix-based signatures must start with ``prefix:/v1/``.
 Do not URL-encode the path at this stage.

 -  The secret key.
 Use one of the key values as described in :ref:`secret_keys`.

-This sample Python code shows how to compute a signature for use with temporary URLs:
+These sample Python codes show how to compute a signature for use with temporary URLs:

-**Example HMAC-SHA1 signature for temporary URLs**
+**Example HMAC-SHA1 signature for object-based temporary URLs**

 .. code::